ShivaniNanan/Wordpress-Pen-Testing/README.md

 - [ ] Steps to recreate:
     1. As an admin, create a new post
     2. Create a custom html in the block
-    3. Write the appropriate script
+    3. Write the appropriate script using "onerror"
     4. Select Preview and payload will execute
 - [ ] Affected source code:
   - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)